 When Clavel joined Roblox, the team was small and he realized he could not hire the 40 people he needed on his own within an 18-month period.
 So, he coached his managers on what to look for in each job candidate, he added.
 Today, Roblox’s engineering team has grown by hundreds of people over the past few years.

-A laissez-faire management style makes sense when you’re working with a group of people who do not have a lot of interdependence among themselves, Sonnenfeld said, pointing to the entertainment and technology industries and their heavy use of subcontractors as an example.
+A laissez-faire management style makes sense when you’re working with a group of people who do not have a lot of interdependence among themselves, Sonnenfeld said.

 Delegative

-Yu, for example, favors a delegative style once his team is high functioning, he said.
+Yu, for example, favors a delegative style once his team is high-functioning.

 “I’m a fan of empowering them to make their own decisions and take the actions they feel are needed,” Yu said.
 “Giving them a lot of empowerment helps build a lot of trust.”

-Indeed.
-That could also cost you your job.
-If you’re hands off and not providing enough value to your direct reports, they may begin to resent you.
+At the same time, it’s key to remain aware of tasks and projects and offer timely support.
+If you’re too hands-off and not providing enough value to your direct reports, they may begin to resent you.

 “People resent someone who’s not working and adding value, especially if they are in a supervisory role,” Sonnenfeld said.
 “They’ll start wondering why they have you in a corner suite that could be used as a meeting room or lunchroom.”